Estuary

-In the world of big data, Extract, Transform, and Load (ETL) processes are commonly used to move and transform data from different sources into a target system.
-However, these processes can be time-consuming, expensive, and prone to errors, which can cause delays and increase costs.
+In the world of big data, traditional Extract, Transform, and Load (ETL) processes are commonly used for moving and transforming data from various sources into a target system.
+However, these processes can often be time-consuming, expensive, and prone to errors, which can cause delays and increased operational costs.

-Fortunately, there is a solution that can help address these issues.
 Change Data Capture (CDC) is an alternative approach to ETL that tracks and captures data changes in real time.
-By incorporating Streaming ETL, Estuary Flow empowers organizations to streamline their processes, resulting in faster, more efficient, and cost-effective data integration.
-In this guide, we will delve into how Estuary can be used to build CDC-based Streaming ETL pipelines.
-Before delving deeper, let's define them!
+When combined with Streaming ETL, it can transform your data integration strategy, making it faster, more efficient, and cost-effective.
+Estuary Flow leverages these technologies to empowers organizations to streamline their processes, resulting in faster, more efficient, and cost-effective real-time data integration and analytics.

 What is Streaming ETL?

-Streaming ETL is when you Extract, Transform, and Load data from sources to target systems using streaming data, usually in near-real-time.
+Streaming ETL is the process of Extracting, Transforming, and Loading data from sources to target systems using streaming data, typically in near-real-time.

-Estuary Flow is an excellent example of a real-time CDC and streaming ETL platform.
+Estuary Flow is an excellent example of a real-time CDC and streaming ETL.

 Image Source